ilyasergey/YSC2229/old/week-04_exercises.rst

 Exercise 3
 ----------

-Implement and check a precondition of the ``sort`` subrouting withint ``quick_sort`` from Section :ref:`sec-partition`.
+Implement and check a precondition of the ``sort`` subrouting within ``quick_sort`` from Section :ref:`sec-partition`.
 It should relate the initial array, and the sub-arrays, obtained as results of partitioning, stating something about the arrangement of elements in them wrt. element at the position ``mid`` and others.

 .. _exercise-change-var: